ajdickinson/dotfiles/README.md

 # dotfiles

 This repo contains my dotfile configuration, allowing for a consistent computing experience across multiple machines.
-These days I primarily use GNU/Linux via the Arch Linux distribution.
+These days I primarily am switching between MacOS and Ubuntu.

-I manage the various configuration files in this repo using GNU Stow.
-This allows me to set up symlinks for all of my dotfiles using a single command:
+Various configuration files in this repo are managed using GNU Stow.
+Stow manages symlinks for all of config files using the following command:

 ```
 stow .
 ```

-# Inspiration
+Ensure that stow and git are installed on your system.
+Enter the dotfiles directory within your home directory and use the command above to create symlinks from .config to dotfiles directories.

-The inspiration for this configuration comes from the dotfiles by [dreamsofcode-io](https://github.com/dreamsofcode-io/dotfiles) (which is inspired by the [dotfiles by daviwil](https://github.com/daviwil/dotfiles)).
-If you are looking for inspiration for nvim, tmux, emacs config, or how to setup system configuration synchronization, I'd suggest you watch either of these creator's videos.
+For additional information, this youtube video is a helpful starting point: [video](https://youtu.be/y6XCebnB9gs?si=rf9vj4N-tUrOdg4F)